big-data-and-economics/big-data-class-materials/README.md

 | If time | T | Topics Modeling, LLMs | [Read Ash and Hansen (2023): Text Algorithms](https://www.annualreviews.org/doi/pdf/10.1146/annurev-economics-082222-074352) | |
 | If time | Th | AI and bias | Read [Rambachan et al (2020)](https://www.jstor.org/stable/pdf/27042527.pdf) and [Cowgill et al. (2019)](https://conference.nber.org/confer/2019/YSAIf19/SSRN-id3361280.pdf) | |

-## Goals for this course
+# Goals for this course

 This class is about helping you build good habits for doing organized and reproducible empirical work.
-It is not about learning specific R packages or functions.
+It is not about developing expertise in specific R packages or functions.
+To that end, you should work in groups, and expect to spend several coding sessions working through problems together.
+I expect you to be flexible with your coding and commit to learning how to solve your own problems.
+Moreover, once you figure out a solution, I expect you to comment and organize your code, so you can easily reproduce the fix later.^[This is a good habit to get into for your own work, but also for your future collaborators and employers.]

 - Organize empirical projects that are replicable, reproducible, and collaborative using good programming practices
 - Collect and clean big or novel datasets using APIs, web scraping, and other methods